carpentries-incubator/markdown-intro/_episodes/02-using-markdown.md

 {% include base_path.html %}

-# Creating a New Note
+# Creating a New MarkDown file in GitHub

 Log into GitHub and select a repository or create a new one.
 A MarkDown file is created like any other file but it needs to have a .md extension.
 So click on the ```Add file```button and select ```Create new file```: